Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition.md

 **Example: Religious Information Systems**
 This diagram shows how religious systems optimize propagation across the complete transmission chain.
 They leverage **neural substrates** (moral frameworks, explanatory power, emotional resonance) to enhance retention, use **external anchors** (institutional archives, social consensus) for long-term preservation, and employ **jitter minimization** (canonical versions, ritual practices) to maintain fidelity across substrate transitions from oral to written to digital transmission.

+### Causal Chain

+1. **Encounter and Cognitive Load:** A host encounters two competing information systems.
+System A is simple, emotionally resonant, and easy to remember.
+System B is complex and requires significant cognitive effort.

+2. **Neural Optimization:** The host's brain, seeking efficiency, finds it easier to process and encode System A. The pattern aligns better with innate cognitive biases and heuristics.

+3. **Enhanced Retention and Fidelity:** System A is retained in memory more effectively and with less degradation (less destructive jitter) than System B.

+4. **Motivated Repetition:** The host is more likely to repeat the simpler, more emotionally engaging System A to others.
+This effect is amplified when the system becomes fused with the host's identity, forming a Bio-Informational Complex (BIC) where the host becomes a highly motivated repeater.

+5. **Competitive Advantage:** Due to its higher transmission rate and fidelity, System A out-competes System B in spreading to new hosts and securing cognitive resources.

 ---